auth0-samples/auth0-acul-samples/README.md

 Learn more about ACUL in the [Auth0 ACUL Documentation](https://auth0.com/docs/customize/login-pages/advanced-customizations).

-### ACUL JavaScript Library
+### ACUL JavaScript SDK

-The ACUL JavaScript library provides a set of components, hooks, and utilities for building advanced custom login experiences with Auth0.
+The ACUL JavaScript SDK provides a set of components, hooks, and utilities for building advanced custom login experiences with Auth0.
 It includes utilities for form handling, state management, and integration with Auth0's authentication APIs.

 Explore the [ACUL API documentation](https://auth0.github.io/universal-login/modules/Classes.html) to learn about all available modules and classes.